lenincompres/ima-few-2025/README.md

 - **Regular Assignments and Documentation (30%)**
   - Weekly assignments including Learning Logs (on Github).
 These are not about perfection.
 They’re a place to track your journey — including moments of clarity, confusion, frustration, or surprise.
 Think of them as your personal field notes.
 - **Participation (20%)**
   - Participation can look many ways: showing up on time, listening actively, asking questions, posting resources in our Google Space, sharing work-in-progress, or presenting in class.
 You get to define how you want to engage.
-  - Share your learning journey, your web finds and your comments on our GChat Space.
   - Meet the instructor for [office ours](https://calendar.google.com/calendar/u/0/appointments/schedules/AcZssZ3QG2_4dV8WaqqEWGbWKz9MEhIOISzeb-frVA7O1RNNY7Xgdz3Rs851-sV43AskNzUBsRnd_7Pp).
-There’s no wrong way to come to office hours — you can drop by to debug, brainstorm, or just chat about where you’re at.
+There’s no wrong way to do this — you can drop by to debug, brainstorm, or just chat about where you’re at.
 - **Mid-Term Project (20%)**
   - Demonstrates knowledge of website design and responsive HTML/CSS.
 - **Final Project (30%)**